CaitlinJD/Aloha-Project/README.md

 # Aloha-Project
 Aloha website

 This project is the creation of the homepage for the Aloha Apparel Co. website.
-It consists of an HTML file, CSS files and asset files.
+It consists of an HTML file, CSS files, javascript files and asset files.

 ### Built With
   - Brackets